Eat God (early access)

 Or is “God” just a great big tyrant in the sky, and eating God means exactly what you think it means?

-As a God-eater, your journey to find out will lead to many places, with each destination offering potential answers, usually in the form of someone being ground under someone else's boot.
-Owing to your limited outsider's perspective, your interventions may not always help, at least not in the ways you intend, but they'll definitely ensure that those who benefit from the status quo are having a bad time.
+Your journey to find out will lead to many places, each offering potential answers, usually in the form of someone being ground under someone else's boot.
+Owing to your outsider's perspective, your interventions may not always help in the ways you intend, but you can ensure that those who benefit from the status quo are having a bad time.

 This game is a work in progress.
 It's being offered for comments and playtesting.
 The current revision contains everything you need to play, with examples of play and additional material coming in future versions.
 Feedback can be provided either via the comments here, or using the Penguin King Games Discord server.